JackyC415/ai-heuristic-search-algorithms/README.md

  # Layer

  This class implements a layer of processing units.
+ Methods were implemented based on the BACK-PROP-LEARNING neural network algorithm referenced from the textbook, "Artificial Intelligence A Modern Approach Third Edition by Stuart J. Russell and Peter Norvig", located on pages.734.

  David Noelle -- Tue Apr 24 15:51:19 PDT 2007
  Author of implmentations: Jacky Z. Chen
- Methods were implemented based on the BACK-PROP-LEARNING neural network algorithm.